-Text: The Law of Work: Common Law and the Regulation of Work by David J. Doorey, published by Emond Montgomery Publications.
+Text: The Law of Work, 2nd Edition (2020) by David J. Doorey, published by Emond Montgomery Publications.

 Reading Kit: Additional required readings and other materials not found in the required text will be provided to you on the class website, via links to these cases, electronic copies or also occasional hand-outs.
 The law constantly evolves and current events inform what we take up in class and so materials may be distributed as they become available.